LennyTaelman/RatingExperiments/README.md

 Given a collection of agents (of varying strengths) that attempt to solve a collection of problems (of varying difficulty), one can try to rank the quality of the agents.
-If agents experience downtime and don't attempt the exact same set of problems, one can use a Bayesean model to infer some ELO-type rating for the agents (and problems).
+If agents experience downtime and don't attempt the exact same set of problems, one can use a Bayesian model to infer some ELO-type rating for the agents (and problems).

 This project simulates this situation for experimentation with such rating